sipesdev/PHIRedaction/README.md

 ## Requirements

-Make sure you have the following software installed and included in your system's `$PATH`.
+MAKE SURE you have the following software installed and included in your system's `$PATH`.

 - [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 - [Node v22.14.0](https://nodejs.org/en)